b14699061-hub/notes-verse/research/Telegram Request Callback Flow.md

 # Telegram Request Callback Flow: Native to Java

-## Overview

-This document explains how Telegram's MTProto request/response system bridges from native C++ code (where network I/O happens) to Java callbacks (where application logic processes results).
-The key mechanism is the `onCompleteRequestCallback` stored in each `Request` object.

----

 ## Table of Contents

 1. [[#What is onCompleteRequestCallback|What is `onCompleteRequestCallback`?]]
 2. [[#Request Lifecycle|Request Lifecycle]]
 3. [[#Complete Flow Diagram|Complete Flow Diagram]]
 4. [[#Step-by-Step Flow|Step-by-Step Flow]]
 5. [[#Thread Context|Thread Context]]
 6. [[#Code References|Code References]]